upperchidems.com

 Finding a Drop Box for Your Mail-In Ballot

 You may deposit your ballot securely in any of the drop boxes in Delaware County.
-The drop boxes are open 24/7 from October 24 until the deadline: 8:00 PM on May 17.
+The drop boxes are open 24/7 until the deadline: 8:00 PM on May 16.
+The Delaware County Elections website has a page with information and links for submitting your mail-in ballot at a secure drop box.

 Their Find Drop Box Near Me Tool has an interactive map.
 You can click on your home's location to find nearby drop boxes.

-The Republican commissioners of Upper Chichester have chosen to have the drop box removed from Upper Chichester Municipal Building.
-We'll need to use another drop box.
-The only drop box open before October 24 is in the Delaware County Voter Service Center in the Government Center in Media.
-This is the red building behind the County Courthouse.
+Or you can use the drop box in the Government Center in Media.
+This is the red brick building behind the County Courthouse.
 They have a secure drop-box just inside the building.

 Delaware County Elections Bureau